dm-p/powerbi-visuals-smlc/readme.md

 * If you have a drillthrough page featuring the small multiple field, the visual will allow drillthrough via context menu
 * Standard tooltip configuration is now available, plus support for canvas tooltips
 * Implicit sorting has been removed and the user can now manage this using the standard menu
-* You can configure stroke width/shape and style for all lines, and independently
+* You can configure stroke width/shape and style for all lines, and independently.
+Colours have moved into this menu too.
 * Localised all capabilities
 * Flow or Fixed Columns Mode - Lots of doc here
 * \# Small multiples increased to 75; axis values up from 200 to 400